JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 This document describes a message layer End-to-End Authentication (E2EA) mechanism for OpenID Connect (OIDC).
 It can be used to authenticate messages on the application layer of the ISO/OSI model even through multiple endpoints like e.g., proxies.
-This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kinds of messages which are exchanged between the Clients of two users.
+This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kinds of messages which are exchanged between the Clients of two End Users.
-Thereby, users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT).
+Thereby, End Users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT).
-The IAT is a sender-constraint token that the user's Client uses do demonstrate Proof of Possession (dPoP) of this token.
+The IAT is a sender-constraint token that the End User's Client uses do demonstrate Proof of Possession (dPoP) of this token.
 Therefore, the IAT contains a public key whose corresponding private key can be used to authenticate messages.
-This authentication mechanism also works between users of different OpenID Providers (OP) if users trust each others OP.
+This authentication mechanism also works between End Users of different OpenID Providers (OP) if End Users trust each others OP.
 The mechanism can also be extended to initialize an End-to-End Encryption (E2EE).